 The 2020 Toyota Supra is both new and a low-volume sports car.
-Therefore, it hasn’t been crash tested by either of the U.S. agencies that do that kind of testing and it isn’t likely to be any time soon.
-Therefore, we can’t give it a rating for safety.
-(Read more about how we rate cars.)
+It hasn’t been crash-tested by either of the U.S. agencies that do that kind of testing and it isn’t likely to be any time soon.
+We can’t give it a rating for safety.

 The 2020 Toyota Supra comes standard with eight airbags, forward-collision warnings with automatic emergency braking, and active lane control.

 Offered in the optional Driver Assist Package are adaptive cruise control, blind-spot monitors, rear cross-traffic alerts, and front and rear parking sensors.